awstringer1/leaf2018/index.md

   - [Recommendations on implementing similar examples in statistics courses](http://awstringer1.github.io/leaf2018/horton2013-implementation.html)
   - [Example assessments](http://awstringer1.github.io/leaf2018/horton2013-.html)

-Worked example from Horton (2013): introduction to Bayesian statistics and sampling from a posterior distribution using MCMC
+Worked example from Horton (2013): [computing a CDF and sampling from a distribution](http://awstringer1.github.io/leaf2018/horton2013-sampling.html)

 ## Examples of Student-Facing Materials
 Examples of materials that can be worked on with students as part of a course.
 Each item has an example of a course in which it could be used, with **bold** indicating a course in which it *has* been used.
 Also included are example Intended Learning Outcomes that the material might relate to.
 These are aligned with the Statistics Undergraduate Program Learning Outcomes.